iqrf/iqrf-gateway-webapp/README.md

 See the installation guide [here](INSTALL.md).

-### Default login credentials

-Default login credentials:
-- username: `admin`
-- password: `iqrf`

-You can change it in the [configuration file](app/config/config.neon).

 ## Requirements

-PHP 7.0 or higher.
+PHP 7.1 or higher.
 To check whether server configuration meets the minimum requirements for [Nette Framework](https://doc.nette.org/2.4/requirements).

 ### Web server